 Racking in the same pairs of pitches ie. 4-5, 4-5 with no added actions taken, produces vertical columns, akin to results in any fabric that repeats the same functions in the same locations on the needle bed

-In programs or machines that allow for memos that correspond to design rows for each repeat, enter racking pitch number beginning with design row number 1, continue to 32 or more as needed.
+In programs or machines that allow for memos that correspond to design rows for each repeat, enter the racking pitch number beginning with design row number 1, and continue to 32 or more as needed.
 The racking sequence is changed at the halfway point of the full repeat.

 Added experiments: using the same electronic repeat above, here I worked *20 rows racking every row between positions 4 and 5.
 One row was then knit on all stitches on the top bed** (I pushed needles out manually rather than changing cam settings), repeated * to**.
 The fabric reminds me of racked herringbone, the “checkers” are distorted Changing color every 2 rows shows the same lean in the fabric.
 I have had intermittent problems with my ribber, stitches begin to simply not be picked up by the main bed and are dropped for no apparent reason A very different fabric is created using the repeat and instructions below*Knit 2 rows, rack 1 pitch to left; knit 2 rows, rack 1 pitch to right to RC 20 (or preferred row count); knit 1 row continuing in pattern to the opposite side without racking**.
 Repeat * to**.
 One repeat of the 2 sequences is 42 rows in height.
 At row 1 of each new (here 21 rows) sequence, the carriage starts on the opposite side Changing colors every 2 rows is possible.
-The racking will begin with the carriages on alternate sides of the machine after the single row knit without racking.
-In segment 1 racking occurs on the left, color changer side, and on segment 2 racking occurs on the right, opposite the color changer.
+The racking will begin with the carriages on alternate sides of the machine after the single-row knit without racking.
+In segment 1 racking occurs on the left, color changer side, and in segment 2 racking occurs on the right, opposite the color changer.

 “Full” fisherman rib with patterning on both beds: on Passap the back bed is capable of many more patterning choices than in Japanese machines, and strippers help hold loops in place on the needle beds.
-The Passap “needle rule” places the first needle in work on the front bed, the last on the back bed.
+The Passap “needle rule” places the first needle in work on the front bed, and the last on the back bed.
 This is also variable depending on the fabric being knitted.
 Using the repeat

-tech 129: (black square tuck for single row) on front bed.
-Set up back bed after prep rows, making sure pushers are the same work/rest position as on the front bed *Knit 2 rows, rack to left, knit 2 rows, rack to right to preferred row count ie RC 20; knit 1 row still in the pattern, without racking**.
+tech 129: (black square tuck for single row) on the front bed.
+Set up back bed after prep rows, making sure pushers are in the same work/rest position as on the front bed *Knit 2 rows, rack to left, knit 2 rows, rack to right to preferred row count ie RC 20; knit 1 row still in the pattern, without racking**.
 Repeat * to**.
 One repeat of the 2 sequences is 42 rows in height.
 The resulting pattern is reversible.”
-This swatch was knit with bottom 3 blocks using 6X6, both arrow keys on the back lock, N in front.
-The back bed pusher set up is doing the patterning.
+This swatch was knit with the bottom 3 blocks using 6X6, both arrow keys on the back lock, and N in front.
+The back bed pusher setup is doing the patterning.
 The top 3 blocks are set to pattern selection on both beds, using AX, arrow keys, and KX on the front lock.
 Using technique 130 will double the height of the repeat, working each row twice.

-On Brother, the second bed selected needles will face tuck needles on the main bed.
-This creates a knit stitch on one bed, holding down the tuck loops on the other, allowing for side by side tuck loops on opposing beds.
+On Brother, the second bed selected needles will face tucking needles on the main bed.
+This creates a knit stitch on one bed, holding down the tuck loops on the other, allowing for side-by-side tuck loops on opposing beds.
 Such selections would need to be made on the ribber manually.
 Both beds are set to tuck, both arrow keys.
-The needles on the ribber immediately below the ones tucked on the main bed are brought to E position and face the tuck needles on the main bed, while its non selected needles will tuck.
-Rack before pushing those needles (black dots) that will be knit up to E position.
-The Brother settings for full fisherman suggested in their Ribber Techniques Book and manuals produce a “circular” tuck stitch, with each bed tucking and alternately knitting on all stitches in opposite directions, so the cam button set up is different than when one is planning textures in varied patterns It is also possible to produce “checks” without any racking at all.
+The needles on the ribber immediately below the ones tucked on the main bed are brought to the E position and face the tuck needles on the main bed, while its non-selected needles will tuck.
+Rack before pushing those needles (black dots) that will be knit up to the E position.
+The Brother settings for full fisherman suggested in their Ribber Techniques Book and manuals produce a “circular” tuck stitch, with each bed tucking and alternately knitting on all stitches in opposite directions, so the cam button setup is different than when one is planning textures in varied patterns It is also possible to produce “checks” without any racking at all.
 On the Passap, this sample was produced eliminating racking completely.
 The front lock was set to knit throughout / N, the back lock alone did the work.
 Pushers were selected 6 up, 6 down, the back lock set to AX with left arrow key for even multiple rows divisible by 4.
 I used 24-32 to get a sense of scale.
 The arrow key was canceled for the next 2 rows AX 0 to switch the pushers.
 The working repeat became *32 rows 6X6, left arrow key, 2 rows AX 0*with the front bed programmed

 Here the front bed is programmed for the repeat below, technique 130 (black squares tuck for 2 rows After the initial prep on the front of the bed, prior to knitting the first pattern row, pushers were manually selected on the back bed to match the pusher work/rest position selection on the front bed.
 Their position will change as the back lock moves to the left.
 After 12 rows, the arrow key was canceled for the next 2 rows to AX 0 to switch the pushers.
 The working repeat became *12 rows AX, left arrow key, 2 rows AX 0* with the front bed programmed, and its lock set to KX.
 The back bed produces a “checkerboard”, the front bed produces checks as well, but in a vertical alignment